engineyard/ey-docs/pages/cloud_glossary.md

 ## git clone URL

 This is the URL of your repository from which your application will be deployed.
-For example, a Git repository at GitHub will have a URL that looks similar to:
+For example, a git repository at GitHub will have a URL that looks similar to:

     git@github.com:engineyard/vertebra.git